 “Kathryn VanEaton is a stay-at-home mom of two, and a step-mom to two more.
 She picks up her kids from school every day, she makes dinner every night and the family sits down at the table to eat together.
 Kathryn VanEaton is also a user of cannabis.
 VanEaton had already been blogging for 12 years before the start of Stoner Mom in 2014.
 At that point, she thought, she was in a unique position to blog about being a mom, as well as a blog about being a legal user of marijuana.”

 ~ Kyle Clark, writing for KUSA News

-Both the Stoner Mom blog and YouTube channel are filled with how to videos covering the basics of marijuana use, as well as guidelines and suggestions for parents who smoke marijuana.
+Both the Stoner Mom blog and YouTube channel are filled with how-to videos covering the basics of marijuana use, as well as guidelines and suggestions for parents who smoke marijuana.
 The titles range from “Why use pot?” to “Productive Stoner Schedules: A day in the Life”.
-The blogger and YouTuber also hosts “Stoner Sesh” videos, giving other stoner moms and marijuana mommies the chance to have a conversation with the community while stoned.
+The blogger and YouTuber also host “Stoner Sesh” videos, giving other stoner moms and marijuana mommies the chance to have a conversation with the community while stoned.
 Are you intrigued yet?
 We certainly are.

 It is also worth noting that the founder of Stoner Mom goes out of her way to make it clear that marijuana abuse is unacceptable.
 In one blog post, she writes, “You cannot abuse marijuana and expect the law or society to consider you a responsible parent.”
-As an alternative, the YouTuber and blogger outlines what she calls “Eight Easy Ways to Be a Responsible Stoner Parent.”
-These include apparently common sense tips, including:
+As an alternative, the YouTuber and blogger outline what she calls “Eight Easy Ways to Be a Responsible Stoner Parent.”
+These include apparently common-sense tips, including:

 - Children come first